robi1970mkd/stibera-commerce/README.md

-# Stibera Commerce
+# Stibera Commerce AI System

-Auto-deployable Flask app for Render.com deployment.
+This is the final system with Stibera and Pelister AI agents for full 24/7 autonomous online store management.